taijeronv/taijeronv_info/content/authors/admin/_index.md

   the curriculum at the
   [Command and General Staff College](https://usacac.army.mil/organizations/cace/cgsc) at Fort Leavenworth, Kansas.

-### What have I been doing?
+## So what?
+Tell me what you've been doing lately

 {{< figure src="/img/shirokyne.jpg" caption="Members of the Azov Volunteer Battalion watch as we plan an ad-hoc mission into non-government controlled Shirokyne." >}}
 I am currently serving as the Team Operations Officer for the Odesa Monitoring Team, which is part of the [OSCE Special Monitoring Mission to Ukraine](https://www.osce.org/special-monitoring-mission-to-ukraine).
 The
 [Organization for Security and Cooperation in Europe (OSCE)](https://www.osce.org/whatistheosce/factsheet) consists of 57 member states in North America, Europe, and Asia.
 It is the world's largest regional security organization.

 The OSCE SMMU is tasked to observe and report impartially and objectively on the situation in Ukraine.

-### Have skills, will travel
 In OSCE, there is a time limit on how long you can stay.
 For example, you cannot remain on the same mission for more than seven years.
-I have until September 2021 at which point I will hit my seven-year mark.
+I have until September 2021 at which point I will hit my seven-year mark and must resign from OSCE.

+## Have skills, will travel
-Rather than wait until the last minute, I would like to start my transition as soon as possible.
+I do not want wait until my seven year mark I would like to prepare myself now and begin my transition.

-**My Goals**
-- In one year I would like to move from concept to playable demo with my passion project the NextGen Wargame.
-- In one year I would like to learn Javascript and be proficient enough to get an entry level job.
--
 **Objectives**
-- I'm seeking a full time opportunity with a solid company.
+- I'm seeking a full or part time opportunity with a professional company that will utilize my many years of experience in their day to day operations.
-- I'm an obvious fit for the military sector (training, education, or operations) but if you're not in the mil sector that's fine.
+- I'm an obvious fit for the military sector (training, education, or operations).
 I believe my skills will work in other sectors as well.
 Drop me a line and we can discuss it.
 - I am willing to relocate to the US, Europe, Middle East, Africa, or conflict-zone if necessary.
-If relocating isn't necessary I can work remotely or part-time depending on the job.
+If relocating isn't necessary I can work remotely or part time depending on the job.

-### Why you should hire me
+## Why you should hire me
 Professional, competent, and reliable.

 Have you ever been in an organization where there was this one guy that had a